AxonIQ/axon-quick-start/chat-getting-started/README.md

 - `io.axoniq.labs.chat`
   the main package.
 Contains the Application class with the configuration.
 - `io.axoniq.labs.chat.commandmodel`
   contains the Command Model.
-In our case, just the `Room` Aggregatet that has been provided to make the project compile.
+In our case, just the `Room` Aggregate that has been provided to make the project compile.
 - `io.axoniq.labs.chat.coreapi`
   The so called *core api*.
-This is where we put the Commands and Events.
+This is where we put the Commands, Events and Queries.
-  Since both commands and events are immutable, we have used Kotlin to define them.
-Kotlin allows use to concisely define each event and command on a single line.
+  Since commands, events and queries are immutable, we have used Kotlin to define them.
+Kotlin allows you to concisely define each event, command and query on a single line.
-  To make sure you don't waste your precious time, we've implemented these Commands and Events for you.
+  To make sure you don't waste your precious time, we've implemented these Commands, Events and Queries for you.
 - `io.axoniq.labs.chat.query.rooms.messages`
   Contains the Projections (also called View Model or Query Model) for the Messages that have been broadcast in a specific room.
-This package contains both the Event Handlers for updating the Projections, as well as the Rest Controllers to expose the data through a Rest API.
+This package contains both the Event Handlers for updating the Projections, as well as the Query Handlers to read these data.
 - `io.axoniq.labs.chat.query.rooms.participants`
   Contains the Projection to serve the list of participants in a given Chat Room.
 - `io.axoniq.labs.chat.query.rooms.summary`
   Contains the Projection to serve a list of available chat rooms and the number of participants
-- `io.axoniq.labs.chat.roomapi`
+- `io.axoniq.labs.chat.restapi`
-  This is the Command API to change the application's state.
-API calls here are translated into Commands for the application to process
+  This is the REST Command and Query API to change and read the application's state.
+  API calls here are translated into Commands and Queries for the application to process.

 ### Swagger UI ###
 The application has Swagger enabled.
 You can use Swagger to send requests.